magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

   client code
 * exercise the defined validators on the server and client code.

 That's a lot of work to be done for a single tutorial.
 Take your time to follow it step by step.

 # The selection process

 If you search GitHub for a CLJ validator library you'll find quite a large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [Valip][2].

+> NOTE 1: the above assertion was true at the time I wrote the first
+> edition of this tutorial.
+Nowadays it's not true anymore, but stay
+> with me.
+You'll not regret.

 Valip has been forked from the [original CLJ Valip][3] to make it portable to the CLJS platform.
 This is already a good result by itself, because it demonstrates that we share our long term objective with someone else.
-If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active
-clojure-ists: [Chas Emerick][4] and [James Reeves][5].
+If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active clojure-ists: [Chas Emerick][4] and [James Reeves][5].
 I'm happy that the motto *Smart people think alike* was true.

-We will eventually search for other CLJ validator libraries.
-For the moment, by following the Keep It Simple, Stupid ([KISS](https://en.wikipedia.org/wiki/KISS_principle)) pragmatic approach, we will stay with the [Valip][2] library which already seems to satisfy the first three intermediate requirements we just listed in the introduction: its quality should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.
+You will eventually search for other CLJ validator libraries.
+For the moment, by following the Keep It Simple, Stupid ([KISS](https://en.wikipedia.org/wiki/KISS_principle)) pragmatic approach, stay with the [Valip][2] library which already seems to satisfy the first three intermediate requirements we just listed in the introduction: its quality should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.